 More resources to help you develop policies:

 The template is easy to personalize and can help you save time.
-CFIB Counsellors can help you adapt your this template to fit the needs of your business.
-Once it is done, share it will all employees and post a copy in a prominent location.
+Once your policy is done, share it will all employees and post a copy in a prominent location.

 Information is also available from SafeWork Manitoba's Guide.